The python-oracledb driver for Oracle Database

 Thin mode: By default, python-oracledb is a 'Thin' driver which connects directly to Oracle Database.
 This mode does not need Oracle Client libraries.

-Thick mode: Some advanced Oracle Database functionality is currently only available via Oracle Client libraries.
-You can install these libraries using the free Oracle Instant Client packages.
+Thick mode: An optional mode enabled by loading Oracle Client libraries at runtime.
+This adds some advanced Oracle Database functionality.
+You can install Oracle Client libraries using the free Oracle Instant Client packages.
 Python-oracledb works with Oracle Client libraries 11.2 through 23.
 See Enabling python-oracledb Thick mode.

 Thin mode: Connects to Oracle Database 12, 18, 19, 21 and 23.